 Peter Wallensteen, a leading international peace researcher, joined the Kroc Institute faculty in 2006.
 He spends the fall semesters in residence at Notre Dame, where he consults and collaborates with faculty on research projects, teaches a graduate seminar on international peace research, and lectures on peace research topics.

-Wallensteen is a Senior Professor in the Department of Peace and Conflict Research at Sweden’s Uppsala University, where he directs the Uppsala Conflict Data Program as well as the Special Program on the Implementation of Targeted Sanctions.
-He previously was the first holder of the Dag Hammarskjöld Chair in Peace and Conflict Research (1985-2012).
+Wallensteen is a Senior Professor in the Department of Peace and Conflict Research at Sweden’s Uppsala University, where he directed the Uppsala Conflict Data Program until 2015.
+He continues to direct the Special Program on the Implementation of Targeted Sanctions.
+He was the first holder of the Dag Hammarskjöld Chair in Peace and Conflict Research (1985-2012).

 Wallensteen's interest in targeted sanctions led him to publish the edited volume International Sanctions: Between Wars and Words in 2005 (with Carina Staibano and with contributions by Kroc Institute sanctionsresearchers.)
 The report Making Targeted Sanctions Effective was the outcome of a large international process for improving sanctions and was presented to the UN Security Council in February 2003.
 The same year, Wallensteen's edited book on Nobel Peace Prize Laureate Alva Myrdal, Alva Myrdal in International Affairs, was published.